Housatonic River Cleanup

 Pittsfield, MA

 The cleanup was carried out under RCRA consent decree.
 While the majority of contamination was PCB related, other problematic chemicals have also been found to be present.
-This site posed direct and indirect risks to both human and ecological health.
+This site poses direct and indirect risks to both human and ecological health.

 Resources